Skip to content

 Newton 1D newton_1d Scalar root finding with analytic derivative

-BFGS minimize_bfgs Unconstrained smooth minimization
+BFGS minimize_bfgs minimize_bfgs_dyn Unconstrained smooth minimization

 Root Finding